-Fertility studies performed in rats at oral doses of ciprofloxacin up to 100 mg/kg (approximately 0.7-times the highest recommended therapeutic dose based upon mg/m2) revealed no evidence of impairment.
+Fertility studies performed in rats at oral doses of ciprofloxacin up to 100 mg/kg (approximately 0.7-times the highest recommended therapeutic dose based upon body surface area) revealed no evidence of impairment.

-Pregnancy: Teratogenic Effects.
-Pregnancy Category C: There are no adequate and well-controlled studies in pregnant women.
-An expert review of published data on experiences with ciprofloxacin use during pregnancy by TERIS–the Teratogen Information System–concluded that therapeutic doses during pregnancy are unlikely to pose a substantial teratogenic risk (quantity and quality of data=fair), but the data are insufficient to state that there is no risk.7
+There are no adequate and well-controlled studies in pregnant women.
+CIPRO IV should not be used during pregnancy unless the potential benefit justifies the potential risk to both fetus and mother.
+An expert review of published data on experiences with ciprofloxacin use during pregnancy by TERIS–the Teratogen Information System–concluded that therapeutic doses during pregnancy are unlikely to pose a substantial teratogenic risk (quantity and quality of data=fair), but the data are insufficient to state that there is no risk.2

 Reproduction studies have been performed in rats and mice using oral doses up to 100 mg/kg (0.6 and 0.3 times the maximum daily human dose based upon body surface area, respectively) and have revealed no evidence of harm to the fetus due to ciprofloxacin.
-In rabbits, oral ciprofloxacin dose levels of 30 and 100 mg/kg (approximately 0.4-and 1.3-times the highest recommended therapeutic dose based upon mg/m2) produced gastrointestinal toxicity resulting in maternal weight loss and an increased incidence of abortion, but no teratogenicity was observed at either dose level.
-After intravenous administration of doses up to 20 mg/kg (approximately 0.3-times the highest recommended therapeutic dose based upon mg/m2) no maternal toxicity was produced and no embryotoxicity or teratogenicity was observed.
-(See WARNINGS.)
+In rabbits, oral ciprofloxacin dose levels of 30 and 100 mg/kg (approximately 0.4-and 1.3-times the highest recommended therapeutic dose based upon body surface area) produced gastrointestinal toxicity resulting in maternal weight loss and an increased incidence of abortion, but no teratogenicity was observed at either dose level.
+After intravenous administration of doses up to 20 mg/kg (approximately 0.3-times the highest recommended therapeutic dose based upon body surface area), no maternal toxicity was produced and no embryotoxicity or teratogenicity was observed.

-Nursing Mothers: Ciprofloxacin is excreted in human milk.
+Ciprofloxacin is excreted in human milk.
 The amount of ciprofloxacin absorbed by the nursing infant is unknown.
-Because of the potential for serious adverse reactions in infants nursing from mothers taking ciprofloxacin, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because of the potential risk of serious adverse reactions (including articular damage) in infants nursing from mothers taking CIPRO IV, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Inhalational Anthrax (Post-Exposure)

-Ciprofloxacin is indicated in pediatric patients for inhalational anthrax (post-exposure).
-The risk-benefit assessment indicates that administration of ciprofloxacin to pediatric patients is appropriate.
-For information regarding pediatric dosing in inhalational anthrax (post-exposure), see DOSAGE AND ADMINISTRATION and Inhalational Anthrax - Additional Information.
+CIPRO IV is indicated in pediatric patients from birth to 17 years of age for inhalational anthrax (postexposure).
+The risk-benefit assessment indicates that administration of ciprofloxacin to pediatric patients is appropriate [see DOSAGE AND ADMINISTRATION and Clinical Studies].

-Geriatric Use: Geriatric patients are at increased risk for developing severe tendon disorders including tendon rupture when being treated with a fluoroquinolone such as CIPRO I.V. (ciprofloxacin iv) This risk is further increased in patients receiving concomitant corticosteroid therapy.
+Geriatric patients are at increased risk for developing severe tendon disorders including tendon rupture when being treated with a fluoroquinolone such as CIPRO IV.
+This risk is further increased in patients receiving concomitant corticosteroid therapy.
 Tendinitis or tendon rupture can involve the Achilles, hand, shoulder, or other tendon sites and can occur during or after completion of therapy; cases occurring up to several months after fluoroquinolone treatment have been reported.
-Caution should be used when prescribing CIPRO I.V. (ciprofloxacin iv) to elderly patients especially those on corticosteroids.
-Patients should be informed of this potential side effect and advised to discontinue CIPRO I.V. (ciprofloxacin iv) and contact their healthcare provider if any symptoms of tendinitis or tendon rupture occur (See Boxed Warning, WARNINGS, and ADVERSE REACTIONS/Post-Marketing Adverse Event Reports).
+Caution should be used when prescribing CIPRO IV to elderly patients especially those on corticosteroids.
+Patients should be informed of this potential adverse reaction and advised to discontinue CIPRO and contact their healthcare provider if any symptoms of tendinitis or tendon rupture occur.
+[See BOXED WARNING, WARNINGS AND PRECAUTIONS, and ADVERSE REACTIONS]

-In a retrospective analysis of 23 multiple-dose controlled clinical trials of ciprofloxacin encompassing over 3500 ciprofloxacin treated patients, 25% of patients were greater than or equal to 65 years of age and 10% were greater than or equal to 75 years of age.
+In a retrospective analysis of 23 multiple-dose controlled clinical trials of CIPRO encompassing over 3500 ciprofloxacin-treated patients, 25% of patients were greater than or equal to 65 years of age and 10% were greater than or equal to 75 years of age.
 No overall differences in safety or effectiveness were observed between these subjects and younger subjects, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals on any drug therapy cannot be ruled out.
 Ciprofloxacin is known to be substantially excreted by the kidney, and the risk of adverse reactions may be greater in patients with impaired renal function.
 No alteration of dosage is necessary for patients greater than 65 years of age with normal renal function.
 However, since some older individuals experience reduced renal function by virtue of their advanced age, care should be taken in dose selection for elderly patients, and renal function monitoring may be useful in these patients.
-(See CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION.)
+[See DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY]

 In general, elderly patients may be more susceptible to drug-associated effects on the QT interval.
-Therefore, precaution should be taken when using CIPRO with concomitant drugs that can result in prolongation of the QT interval (e.g., class IA or class III antiarrhythmics) or in patients with risk factors for torsade de pointes (e.g., known QT prolongation, uncorrected hypokalemia).
+Therefore, precaution should be taken when using CIPRO IV with concomitant drugs that can result in prolongation of the QT interval (for example, class IA or class III antiarrhythmics) or in patients with risk factors for torsade de pointes (for example, known QT prolongation, uncorrected hypokalemia).
+[See WARNINGS AND PRECAUTIONS]

 Additional Cipro I.V.
 Information